Suggestion: Watch the 5 minutes video tutorial before reading this article

 Value above RP 10 billion (USD 1.5 million)

-Property taxes when selling property
+When selling property

 Below I’ve listed the taxes to be paid when selling property.